FKasai/deepesg-ps/README.md

 npm install
 ```

-First of all, you have to create an ambient variable that let you use an HG API key.
+First of all, you have to create a new account (or use a existing one) in [HG Brasil](https://www.hgbrasil.com) to create a API key and define it as the ambient variable below, allowing you a better usage of the HG API.

 ```
 export HG_KEY=yourkeyhere